threalwinky/threalwinky.github.io/content/post/umdctf2025/index.md

 ## Solution

-we will use the minimal_http3_client.py to modify and exploit.
-First we can see where to insert the wait for IP change is after the send headers block and befofe the send data block.
+We will use the minimal_http3_client.py to modify and exploit.
+First we can see where to insert the wait for IP change is after the send headers block and before the send data block.
 We remember that only the second and the third redeem need to change IP so I add a counter to verify.

 ```python
 class Config: